sigmaott/docs.sigma.video/docs/en/sigma-media-server/02-introduction/sigma-media-server.md

 # Sigma Media Server

 **Sigma Media Server** is a server-side software for launching a high-load video streaming service of any scale.
-Flussonic Media Server can receive, store, transcode, and deliver video to any number of viewers on any device.
+Sigma Media Server can receive, store, transcode, and deliver video to any number of viewers on any device.

-Flussonic is written in a programming language called Erlang, which achieves:
+Sigma is written in a programming language called Erlang, which achieves:

 - parallel processing efficiency
 - high fault tolerance of the server